Search

 Use the search interface to set the primary entity to search and select a set of fields or relationship conditions for it.
 From left to right, displayed as three columns, you select a category, the entity, and optionally a set of entity conditions.

-Entity Conditions: This third column lets you select the fields associated with the chosen entity, or relationships between the selected entity to another.
+• Entity Conditions: The third column lets you select the fields associated with the chosen entity, or relationships between the selected entity to another.
 For instance, you can select the Name field of an entity or the relationship, “With Zone”.

 Suggestions Library